Skip to main content Skip to footer

 3) there are no other concerns as to the person’s character which have arisen since the grant of indefinite leave which might cast doubt on the decision to grant settlement.

 Applicants in this situation should seek advice from a British citizenship solicitor.
-Our team of immigration lawyers have extensive experience in complex nationality matters and can assist.
+Our team of British citizenship lawyers have extensive experience in complex nationality matters and can assist.

-Over the years our immigration lawyers have had considerable success in obtaining nationality for individuals who have had absences beyond the statutory limits.
-If your absences are high, please contact one of our immigration lawyers to discuss your circumstances – you may still be eligible to naturalise as a British citizen.
+Over the years our British citizenship lawyers have had considerable success in obtaining nationality for individuals who have had absences beyond the statutory limits.
+If your absences are high, please contact one of our citizenship lawyers to discuss your circumstances – you may still be eligible to naturalise as a British citizen.

 It was previously possible, when applying for recognition of the right to permanent residence, to ask the Home Office to issue a letter "back-dating" the grant of permanent residence.
 What this meant in practice was that a successful applicant would not then necessarily have had to wait a full 12 months after the issue of the biometric residence permit before applying to naturalise as a British citizen.